maxdiluca/virtualrealitylab/content/post/CHI26/index.md

 ![Members of the University of Birmingham VR Lab at CHI 2026.](image1.png)

-Members of the University of Birmingham VR Lab recently attended CHI 2026, where they presented and contributed to research exploring mixed reality, embodied interaction, and future forms of human-computer interaction.
+Members of the VR Lab recently attended CHI 2026, where they presented and contributed to research exploring mixed reality, embodied interaction, and future forms of human-computer interaction.

 The team shared work from the Belt & Whistles project, which investigates lower-body collision awareness for mixed reality experiences.